Rotation in a web based design canvas

 Closing statement

-Through this additional geometry layer, we were able to introduce full rotation support without altering the core data model.
+Through this additional geometry layer, we introduced full rotation support without altering the core data model, and no downstream system had to change.